 Read More about “On Premises”

-On-premises software is located and operated within a user’s datacenter.
+On-prem software is located and operated within a user’s datacenter.
 As such, it uses the user’s computing hardware rather than that of a cloud provider.
 Also known as “shrinkwrap,” on-premises programs are among the most commonly used enterprise and consumer applications that require licenses per server or computer.
 Vendors are no longer responsible for their security and overall management but do provide after-sales technical support.

 How Does On Premises Differ from Off Premises?